Barlow and Chambers execution: Appeal

 They sought an appeal against the original sentence on the grounds that the original trial judge had drawn unwarranted inferences from circumstantial evidence and had erred on several points.
 Other arguments of the appeal revolved around the credibility of the arresting officer's testimony, and questions of whether Barlow and Chambers acted with a "common purpose" in trafficking in the drugs.

 On 15 December 1985 they were transferred to Kuala Lumpur for their appeal to the Malaysian Supreme Court.
 There they were imprisoned in Pudu Prison.
 Barlow continued to profess his innocence.
 Pudu Prison had been built in 1895 to hold about 700.
 By 1986 it held around 6,000 prisoners, almost 50 of whom were drug dealers sentenced to death.

-The appeal started on 16 December 1985.
+The hearing of the appeal started on 16 December 1985.
 Chambers was represented at the appeal by Perth barrister Ron Cannon.
 Barlow's lawyer Karpal Singh was assisted by Melbourne barrister Frank Galbally at the appeal.
 Galbally was accompanied by Allen Bartholomew who was the Victorian Chief Prison Psychiatrist.
 On 16 December a row broke out between Singh and Galbally in the court room and was witnessed by press and court staff.
 The argument occurred after the judges had adjourned for the day and left the court, and lasted for about five minutes.
 Galbally had urged Singh to file an additional ground for appeal for their client.
 Singh had said there was "little point" doing this, as no fresh evidence was involved.
 Galbally believed Barlow's shivering could be attributed to a spinal injury; however, Singh reasoned that this was already adequately covered by medical evidence at the trial and in the existing appeal.
-At the appeal Singh had argued that Barlow's shivering could be attributed to his existing medical condition, or a foreigner's "unease" at being confronted by police.
+At the appeal, Singh had argued that Barlow's shivering could be attributed to his existing medical condition, or a foreigner's "unease" at being confronted by police.
 After the argument Singh finally left the room, warning Galbally over his shoulder not to criticise Malaysia's British-based legal system or suggest Australia's was superior.
 Singh attempted to have Galbally charged with contempt.
-The day after the row Galbally was asked for, and gave, an apology to the court for his words in court.
+The day after the row, Galbally was asked for, and submitted, an apology to the court for his words in court.